-- 1. Students receive a written recommendation on continuation of studies, at the latest by the end of the first year of enrolment in the programme, about continuing their studies.
-This recommendation is based on the student's results: the student may be allowed to continue on the programme, or may be required to leave the programme, with due regard for Articles 6.3 and 6.4.
-The institutional administration mandates the programme director to issue recommendations on continuation of studies. - 2.
-The recommendation on continuation of studies includes: - a) the results of examinations and tests from the first year of the programme that remain valid the following academic vear: - b) the exemptions for examinations and tests in the first year that were granted to the student. - The programme director may set programme-specific requirements which must be met.
+1. Students receive a written recommendation on continuation of studies, at the latest by the end of the first year of enrolment in the programme, about continuing their studies.
+This recommendation is based on the student's results:

+- 2. The recommendation on continuation of studies includes: - a. the results of examinations and tests from the first year of the programme that remain valid the following academic year; - b. the exemptions for examinations and tests in the first year that were granted to the student.
+The programme director may set programme-specific requirements which must be met.
 These requirements are specified in the programme-specific appendix.
-Programme-specific requirements may not state that all study units of a certain curricular course must be attained10. - 3.
+Programme-specific requirements may not state that all study units of a certain curricular course must be attained 10. - 3.
 The programme director may decide that a recommendation on continuation of studies should involve expulsion.
 A recommendation on continuation of studies that involves expulsion is referred to as a binding recommendation on continuation of studies (bindend studieadvies, BSA).
 The programme director will take the student's personal circumstances of which the university is aware into consideration when making a decision.
-The recommendation on continuation of studies may only involve expulsion if the programme director considers the student as not suited to the educational programme, or the student's results do not meet the required standard, i.e. if: - a) the student has obtained fewer than 45 credits of the first year, or - b) the student has obtained 45 or more credits of the first year, but does not meet the programme-specific requirements (as referred to in paragraph 2 of this article). - The decision notification relating to a binding recommendation on continuation of studies must inform the students of their right to file an objection and appeal via the Complaints Desk. - 4.
-Before issuing a binding recommendation on continuation of studies, the programme director must first issue a warning to the student giving him/her a reasonable term in which to improve the course results, to the programme director's satisfaction (Article 6.1 paragraph 2), and the programme director will give the student the opportunity to be heard. - 5.
+The recommendation on continuation of studies may only involve expulsion if the programme director considers the student as not suited to the educational programme, or the student's results do not meet the required standard, i.e. if: - a. the student has obtained fewer than 45 credits of the first year, or - b. the student has obtained 45 or more credits of the first year, but does not meet the programme-specific requirements (as referred to in paragraph 2 of this article).

+The decision notification relating to a binding recommendation on continuation of studies must inform the students of their right to file an objection and appeal via the Complaints Desk.

+- 4. Before issuing a binding recommendation on continuation of studies, the programme director must first issue a warning to the student giving him/her a reasonable term in which to improve the course results, to the programme director's satisfaction (Article 6.1 paragraph 2), and the programme director will give the student the opportunity to be heard. - 5.
 Students may file a request (supported by documentary evidence) for assessment of their personal circumstances to the Personal Circumstances Committee (CPO).
 This request is to be filed in consultation with the study adviser.
 The CPO will assess the validity, nature, severity and duration of the personal circumstances and will issue an advisory opinion on these matters.
 The CPO's advisory opinion, issued to the programme director and the study adviser concerned, will be taken into account in the programme director's decision-making referred to in paragraph 3. - 6.
 Personal circumstances include illness, physical, sensory or other functional disability or pregnancy of the student involved, extenuating family circumstances, participation in top-level sports or arts and membership of the university council, faculty council, programme committee or a Category 3 or 4 board in accordance with the FOBOS Regulations. - 7.
 Students who have received a binding recommendation on continuation of studies (BSA) may not enrol in the same degree programme for a period of three consecutive academic years.
 If a student re-enrols in the relevant bachelor's programme after this period, this enrolment is designated as a first-year enrolment and the relevant provisions of this section apply in full.